-Read this page if you want to launch new Amazon EC2 instances and Amazon WorkSpaces with the agent 'baked in'.
+This page describes how to launch new Amazon EC2 instances and Amazon WorkSpaces with the agent baked in.

-- protect Amazon WorkSpaces after already protecting your Amazon EC2 instances, see instead Protect Amazon WorkSpaces if you already added your AWS account.
+For information on how to protect Amazon WorkSpaces after already protecting your Amazon EC2 instances, see Protect Amazon WorkSpaces if you already added your AWS account.

 To bake an AMI and create a custom WorkSpace bundle with a pre-installed and pre-activated agent, follow these steps: